HerzelS/budget_management_app/README.md

 # 📊 Budget & Expenditure Tracker (Shiny + PostgreSQL + Docker)

-This Shiny app visualizes and tracks budget allocations and expenditures using data stored in a PostgreSQL database.
+This Shiny app visualises and tracks budget allocations and expenditures using data stored in a PostgreSQL database.
 The app connects to a Dockerized PostgreSQL instance, joins data from multiple tables in R, and renders interactive dashboards for financial insights.

 ## 🚀 Features